What If I’m Injured at My Work?

 First, if you were hurt on the job, you have a right to file a workers’ compensation claim with your employer.
-While you may get pushback from your company or boss, this is your right and it is illegal for a Utah employer to punish you for making work place injury claim or to avoid accepting the claim.
+While you may get pushback from your company or boss, this is your right, and it is illegal for a Utah employer to punish you for making a workplace injury claim or to avoid accepting the claim.
 Most employers in Utah carry workers’ comp insurance for this very reason.
-You also have a right to bring a claim against a negligent third party who contributed to your injury, or against your employer if they didn’t carry said insurance.
+You also have a right to bring a claim against a negligent third party who contributed to your injury or against your employer if they didn’t carry said insurance.

 Remember that you have only 180 days to report a claim to your employer.
 Ideally, you should report your injury claim right after you become aware of it.
 Some injuries are a lot more subtle than others.
 So, if your arms have been acting up at your desk job and you think you have carpal tunnel syndrome, you should get this checked out and report the findings to your employer as soon as you can.

 After you report your injuries, your employer will need to fill out a form called an Employer’s First Report of Injury or Illness Form.
 (Click HERE for the form.)

 Your employer then has 7 days to submit this form to their insurance carrier, and they are required by Utah law to give you a copy of this form.
 Additionally, if the injury is considered serious, where you may have broken bones or require hospitalization, your employer is required within 8 hours to call and report the injury to the Utah OSHA department at (801) 530-6901.
 The employer is also required to inform you of your rights and obligations of the Utah Worker’s Compensation Act (discussed below).